Sensors » Proximity Sensors and Range Finders » Carriers for ST Time-of-Flight (ToF) Distance Sensors »

 Using the VL6180X

-A minimum of four connections is necessary to use the VL6180X board: VIN, GND, SCL, and SDA.
-The VIN pin should be connected to a 2.7 V to 5.5 V source, and GND should be connected to 0 volts.
-An on-board linear voltage regulator converts VIN to a 2.8 V supply for the VL6180X IC.
+At least four connections are necessary to use the VL6180X board: VIN, GND, SCL, and SDA.
+The VIN pin should be connected to a 2.8 V to 5.5 V source, and GND should be connected to 0 volts.
+An on-board linear voltage regulator converts VIN to a 2.8 V supply, which can be accessed via the VDD pin, for the VL6180X IC.
+Supply voltages between 2.6 V and 3.0 V can also be connected to VDD (with VIN left disconnected) to bypass the regulator and power the board directly.

-The two GPIO pins are open-drain outputs pulled up to 2.8 V by the board (although GPIO0 defaults to being a chip enable input).
-They are connected to level-shifters on the board and are 5V-tolerant, but they are usable as-is with many 3.3 V and 5 V microcontrollers: the microcontroller can read the sensor’s output as long as its logic high threshold is below 2.8 V, and the microcontroller can alternate its own output between low and high-impedance states to drive the pin.
+The two GPIO pins are open-drain outputs pulled up to VDD by the board (although GPIO0 defaults to being a chip enable input).
+They are not connected to level-shifters on the board and are not 5V-tolerant, but they are usable as-is with many 3.3 V and 5 V microcontrollers: the microcontroller can read the sensor’s output as long as its logic high threshold is below VDD, and the microcontroller can alternate its own output between low and high-impedance states to drive the pin.
 Alternatively, our 4-channel bidirectional logic level shifter can be used externally with those pins.

 The sensor’s 7-bit slave address defaults to 0101001b on power-up.
 It can be changed to any other value by writing one of the device configuration registers, but the new address only applies until the sensor is reset or powered off.